Cryptopay API

 Destination tag can’t be left blank.
 Put “0” if the recipient has a unique XRP address.
 IMPORTANT: If you put “0“ as a destination tag for a wallet used by multiple users, your funds will be lost PERMANENTLY.

-Thus, our API request for a Coin Withdrawal will look like this:
+Thus, our API for a Coin Withdrawal will look like this:

 curl -X POST \